 - Get a security inspection: Many insurers will offer you a discount if you work with your local police department or constable to make security improvements to your home.
 An officer can come out to your home, inspect it, and make recommendations for improving your security.
 You can then make those changes and get another inspection and submit the report to your insurer for a discount.

-- Carry a higher deductible: Home owners’ insurance is really just for significant losses, even disasters.
+- Carry a higher deductible: Homeowners’ insurance is really just for significant losses, even disasters.
 That means you probably shouldn’t go through your insurance company to handle a $500 window fix, for example.
 But a major leak that causes $10,000 or more in damage is worth a claim.
-If you’re able to raise your deductible to $1,000 or higher, you will typically save on your monthly home owners’ insurance premium.
-And you’ll also be less tempted to file small claims that could put you at risk of a higher premium in the future — or even non renewal of your policy.
+If you’re able to raise your deductible to $1,000 or higher, you will typically save on your monthly homeowners’ insurance premium.
+And you’ll also be less tempted to file small claims that could put you at risk of a higher premium in the future.

 - Investigate prior losses before you buy a home: If you’re in the process of purchasing a home, you should know that claims made before you buy the home can influence your rates.
 A home with multiple claims within a few years may be labeled as risky regardless of who is living in it.
 And if there are unresolved issues, you could be stuck paying higher rates.
 When buying a home, ask for a copy of the home’s loss history report with disclosure statements to get a record of the claims filed within the past five years.